ErnestTAzukaeme/MLT-GEN-AI-/README.md

 # MLT CP 27 Summer Project

-This repository contains my solutions to the **Build Your Own Full Stack LLM Service on AWS** course from Gerald Spivey’s MLT Career Prep (CP 27) program.
+This repository Will contain my solutions to the **Build Your Own Full Stack LLM Service on AWS** course from Gerald Spivey’s MLT Career Prep (CP 27) program.
 Each file corresponds to one of the course projects.

 ## Project files